more on inserted curves!

 By Patricia Belyea

-SEATTLE WA Late last summer, I made three samples for my Inserted Curves Workshop.
+SEATTLE WA Late last summer, I made three samples for my Inserted Curves Workshops.
 The technique involves inserting curved design elements into a quilt top.

 The blue fabrics used in the samples are indigo over-dyed yukata cottons.
 (Some of the vintage fabrics that Okan Arts imports show their age.
 We collected these minimally damaged fabrics for a commercial run of natural indigo dyeing.)